 - Diagnostic tests and procedures, such as x-ray, ultrasound, or bloodwork

 Client education is an important part of the diagnostic process.
-Dr. Elliott and Dr. Tobin always discuss their findings and provide recommendations.
+Dr. Elliott, Dr. Tobin, and Dr. Klaser always discuss their findings and provide recommendations.
 Our goal is to find a treatment plan that best fits each family.

 Medical History Review

 Prior to your pet’s initial consultation, our veterinarians will review your pet’s entire medical history, including routine wellness exams and previous testing results.
 A thorough medical history review is critical to accurately and efficiently diagnosing your pet.

 Our veterinarians always perform a thorough physical examination of their patients during consultations.
 Examining your pet and observing his or her behavior helps Dr. Elliott, Dr. Tobin, and Dr. Klaser formulate a unique diagnostic and treatment plan for your pet.